 - side door compartments.

-However, this generally does not include areas like the trunk of the car because it is not within the immediate control of the arrested individual.
+However, this generally does not include areas like the trunk of the car because it is not within your immediate control.5

 If your vehicle is impounded after an arrest or accident, the police may be able to do an inventory search of the vehicle.
 If the police find evidence of criminal activity during the inventory search, that evidence may be used against you in a trial court.

-In order for the police to conduct a valid inventory search, the vehicle must be lawfully impounded and the search is conducted under standard inventory policies.
+In order for the police to conduct a valid inventory search, the vehicle must be lawfully impounded, and the search must be conducted under standard inventory policies.6

-If peace officers have probable cause to believe there is evidence of criminal activity, they may also be able to search the vehicle under the “vehicle exception.”
+If peace officers have probable cause to believe there is evidence of criminal activity in your car, they may also be able to search it under the “vehicle exception.”

-People are considered to have a lower expectation of privacy for items in their vehicles.
-The fact that a vehicle can be moved also is used to justify the vehicle exception.3
+There is a lower expectation of privacy for items in our vehicles than for items in our homes.
+The fact that a vehicle can be moved is used to justify the vehicle exception.7

-In most cases, the police need a search warrant to search your house.
-The police generally need to go to a judge and show probable cause that there is evidence of criminal activity inside your home before they can get a search warrant.
+In most cases, the police need a search warrant to search your house in Colorado.
+This requires the police to go to a judge and show probable cause that there is evidence of criminal activity inside your home.

 Showing probable cause for a warrant may include providing: